huiguangwang/huiguangwang.github.io/_posts/2024-07-12-vistors-from-guangdong copy.md

 ---
-title: Blog-Huiguang serves as the host to receive visiting students from Guangdong Province
+title: Huiguang serves as the host to receive visiting students from Guangdong Province
 classes: wide
 date: 2024-07-12
 categories: